microsoft/azure-health-data-services-workshop/Challenge-09 - IoT Connector for FHIR/Readme.md

 ### (Optional) Step 5

-Upload your newly created sample mappings to the IoT Connector via the portal.
+Upload your newly created sample mappings to the MedTech service via the portal.

 - Create a new IoT Connector.
 - Figure out the steps for uploading a device mapping.